jarrodparkes/merge-udid-files/README.md

 ## How to Use

-1. Select all Crashlytics emails in your email client and export their attachments.
+[1] Select all Crashlytics emails in your email client and export their attachments.
 This is very easy using the macOS Mail app.
 After you've selected all emails, you can go to **File-->Save Attachments...** and then select a location on your machine where you want to save them.

 ![](/get-emails.png)

-2. Move all the attachments into this directory with the Python file (at some point I'll allow you to specify a path in the Python script...)
+[2] Run `python merge-udid-files.py`

-3. Run `python merge-udid-files.py`
+> **NOTE**: When running the script, you must specify the absolute path to where you saved the attachments.
+The script also expects all attachments to have a filename matching this pattern `device-udid-export*.txt`.

-4. The file `device-udid-all.txt` is generated.
+[3] The file `device-udid-all.txt` is generated alongside the attachments.
 Use it for upload in the Apple Developer Portal!

 ## Example